 - Minutes were maintained for the MPC meetings. - A letter was forwarded to the stakeholders to describe their role in the plan and planning effort and specify the means to provide that input.
 An example is attached to the plan update in Appendix B. - The MPC presented to the public the plan goals, recommended changes to hazards and a discussion of mitigation actions.
 The presentation and the announcement are attached in Appendix C. - With a completed draft, the Stakeholders were sent the draft requesting comments and those comments were incorporated. - The MPC presented the draft plan update to the public to initiate public review and comment.
 The draft plan update was posted to the District's website and was mailed to interested parties upon request.
 The public was informed how to provide input during a 30-day comment period.
-The public announcement is attached (Appendix D) and presentation (Appendix E). - ADD PARAGRAPH ABOUT COMMENTS RECEIVED DURING 30 DAY REVIEW.
-The MPC finalized the draft and submitted it to TDEM for review and FEMA approval.
+The public announcement is attached (Appendix D) and presentation (Appendix E). - The District did not receive any comments from the public. - The MPC finalized the draft and submitted it to TDEM for review and FEMA approval.